 4. Fontana di Trevi, Pantheon, Campo de´Fiori, Piazza Navona

-Without a doubt, Fontana di Trevi is my second favourite place in Rome.
+If you ever google what to do in Rome, without a doubt, there will be Fontana di Trevi on the list.
+It’s also my second favourite place in Rome.
 If you want to ensure your return to Rome, make sure you throw in your 5 pence!
-I believe its left hand over right shoulder but don’t take my word for it!
+I believe it’s left hand over right shoulder but don’t take my word for it!
 Whilst it is usually overrun with tourists, there is an oasis tucked away – a quiet church just around the corner not to be missed.
-As for getting out and about, entrance to the Pantheon is free; Piazza Navona and Campo de´Fiori offer endless entertainment; and on Sundays there are plenty of markets full of delicious fresh veg and fruit.

 5. Where to eat in Rome?